-This musical, which is receiving its regional premiere in this production, plays out over a few days in the lives of several members of New York’s predominantly Hispanic Washington Heights neighborhood.
-We come to know Usnavi (Matt Ransdell Jr.), who runs a convenience store (or “bodega,” as they call it up there); his troublesome cousin and employee, Sonny (Rashaun Sibley); roving love interests Nina (Lorens Portalatin) and Vanessa (Sarah Dickerson); Abuelita, (Pilar Ortiz); a grouchy limousine service owner, and Nina’s father, Kevin Rosario (Martin Antonio Guerra) ; the fleet-footed graffiti artist, Pete (Michael Anthony Sylvester); and a token white guy, Benny (Joshua Sherman), who works for Kevin, among many, many others in this busy show that boasts a cast of 26.
+This musical, which is receiving its regional premiere in this production, plays out over a few days in the lives of several members of New Yorks predominately Hispanic Washington Heights neighborhood.
+We come to know Usnavi (Matt Ransdell Jr.v), who runs a convenience store (or bodega, as they call them up there); his troublesome cousin and employee, Sonny (Rashaun Sibley); roving love interests Nina (Lorens Portalatin) and Vanessa (Sarah Dickerson); an Abuelita, (Pilar Ortiz); a grouchy limousine service owner, and Ninas father, Kevin Rosario (Martin Antonio Guerra) ; the fleet-footed graffiti artist, Pete (Michael Anthony Sylvester); and a token white guy, Benny (Joshua Sherman), who works for Kevin, among many, many others in this busy show that boasts a cast of 26.

-But none of these problems is so extreme that this crew cannot sing, dance or rap its way through them in this musical by Lin-Manuel Miranda (music and lyrics) and Quiara Alegria Hudes (book), which had its Broadway debut in 2008 and garnered Tonys for best musical, score, choreography and orchestrations.
+But none of these problems are so extreme that this crew cannot sing, dance or rap their way through them in this musical by Lin-Manuel Miranda (music and lyrics) and Quiara Alegria Hudes (book), which had its Broadway debut in 2008 and garnered Tonys for best musical, score, choreography and orchestrations.

 Despite the size and scope of this show, director Adam Adolfo pulls it off in the cozy confines of the Rose Marine.
 He keeps things rolling at a breathless pace throughout and uses every inch of space in the venue to tell his story.